 C#, the Java of Microsoft

-The C# language is easier to use than C++, however, it require the runtime of .NET
+The C# language is easier to use than C++, however, it require the runtime of .NET to run programs.
+You can convert you C++ code with no difficulty.

-The future of the language is not well defined.
-One could have thought that its implementation in Silverlight, once viewed as the platform of the future for Web and mobile apps, will make it an essential language.
-Then Microsoft moved to Metro, new platform on Windows 8 using HTML 5 and Silverlight (along XAML and an upcoming system).
+The future of the language was not clearly defined beyond the Windows plateform, until the announcement of April 2014.
+Previously, one could have thought that its implementation in Silverlight, once considered as the platform of the future for Web and mobile apps, will make it an essential language.

-Features and differences with C++
+Features and differences with C++ and Java

 C# compiles into intermediate language, the CIL (Common Intermediate Language), which runs on a virtual machine, the CLR (Common Language Runtime).
 It is the implementation of the CLI, the common language infrastructure.
+But it may be compiled to native also like C++.

 - Structs, coming from C++, are here special objects passed by value.